edward62740/SCD4x-LPC/README.md

 All the thresholds/configs are user-definable in the header file.

 Initialization requires the necessary SCD4x driver function pointers to be passed to the constructor.
+This allows for the generic C driver to be used, or C++ class instance methods.